V. Louise Roth

-Roth, VL, and Klein, MS. "Maternal effects on body size of large insular Peromyscus maniculatus: evidence from embryo transfer experiments.”
-Journal of Mammalogy 67 (1986): 37–45.
-(Academic Article)
+Roth, V. L., and M. S. Klein.
+“Maternal effects on body size of large insular Peromyscus maniculatus: evidence from embryo transfer experiments.”
+Journal of Mammalogy, vol. 67, 1986, pp. 37–45.

-Roth, VL.
-"How elephants grow: heterochrony and the calibration of developmental stages in some living and fossil species.”
-Journal of Vertebrate Paleontology 4 (1984): 126-145.
-(Academic Article)
+Roth, V. L. “How elephants grow: heterochrony and the calibration of developmental stages in some living and fossil species.”
+Journal of Vertebrate Paleontology, vol. 4, 1984, pp. 126–45.